Skip to content

 According to news site Now.co.uk the musical turned over 1.2 billion during the period it played, which is unfortunately an embarrassing blunder.
 With an average ticket price of $110 and an auditorium capacity of 1,700 seats, the production made an average turnover of around $150,000 a night, and with eight performances a week, gross sales came to around one and a half million a week, according to this summary.
 Still a hefty sum, but with a full orchestra pit and a stage full of dancers and singers, the amount of shower tokens alone is astronomical.
 Let alone what had to be paid in fees.

 More difficult, of course, was the -issue.
 Dancer Amar Ramasar allegedly had a history of sexual misconduct and online abuse.
 It was a riot that played out in 2018, but which, after the dancer was first fired, and then rehabilitated, did not disappear from the media.
-In The Guardian reports that a call for a boycott of West Side Story was unsuccessful, but that there was still a lot of unrest on social media.
+In The Guardian it can be read that a call to boycott West Side Story was unsuccessful, but that there was still a lot of unrest on social media.
 If this were to be revived, in a musical whose main producer had previously been fired for abuse of power, it would be disastrous for the reboot.

 So much for Ivo van Hove's entrance on Broadway.
 For now, he will remain the hero of New York's marching theatre, where multi-million dollar productions like David Bowie's Lazarus are counted as 'small beer'.
 Things can get weird.